kevinshenyang07/AppSentinel/README.md

 [Take a look at App Sentinel](https://kevinshenyang07.github.io/AppSentinel/)

-### Background
+Since I used to be a data analyst, I always hold a passion to create a dashboard that looks clean but contains large amount of information at different level.

 All the mobile companies understand the performance of their apps are critical to their success.
 The growth hackers care a lot about user activities, the marketeers care a lot about cost/downloads efficiency, and the engineers care a lot about high availability and low latency.
 App Sentinel is a dashboard that is designed to visualize the most important metrics for one of those domains.
-In this case, I choose growth hacking - the topic I'm more familiar with.
+In this case, the choice is growth hacking.

 First four visualizations:

 ![desktop1](docs/desktop1.png)